Jamflynt/GuessThatNumber/README.md

 # GuessThatNumber
 10/12/21 Guess That Number Game

-Built using JavaScript Alerts and Prompts
+Built using JavaScript Loops, Alerts, and Prompts